bairamau/transactions/README.md

 ## Considerations for a production-grade quality

 - Sensible UI for loading and error states
-- Abstraction over fetch with that will handle authentication, django specific error formatting (maybe?), handle hanging requests and whatnot, or just pick something off the shelf
+- Abstraction over fetch that will handle authentication, django specific error formatting (maybe?), handle hanging requests and whatnot, or just pick something off the shelf
 - Is there a better place to do aggregation related calculations?
 Backend?
 BFF?